 2. Minimally injured arrive in first wave of patients

-The first survivors of an MCI arrive by privately owned vehicles (cars, taxis, police cars, etc.) without pre-arrival treatment or notification.
+The first survivors of an MCI arrive by privately owned vehicles (pickups, taxis, police cars, etc.) without pre-arrival treatment or notification.
 These survivors are usually the least injured.
 But while they may ultimately require minimal attention, they create the risk that the Emergency Department (ED) will be overrun with lower-acuity patients.

 MCI plans should include the creation of a triage area outside of the main ED.
 The area should include designated sections for separating critical and minor injuries.
 This will help make sure that seriously injured survivors get the most attention.
 It will also ensure that any needed decontamination takes place outside the hospital, preventing an unnecessary hospital shutdown.